implse/Bit_Manipulation/README.md

 num = 0b101100 # 44
 ```

-Using the XOR operator is very useful for flipping bits.
-Using XOR on a bit with the number one will return a result where that bit is flipped.
+Using the `XOR` operator is very useful for `flipping bits`.
+Using `XOR` on a bit with the number one will return a result where that bit is `flipped`.

 ```